Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 You have two options you can use to access Funnel Charts in ChartExpo.

-Do you want to see the Funnel chart in action in Excel with your own data?
+Do you want to see the Funnel chart in action in Excel with your data?
 If your answer is yes, let’s get down to business.

 Imagine running a recruitment firm, and you want to extract insights into the total resumes you’ve received versus the actual hires.